AmeUr56/CipherMate/README.md

-# Crypto-CLI
+# CipherMate
-Crypto-CLI is a command-line tool designed for **encrypting**, **decrypting**, and **hashing** data using various cryptographic methods.
+CipherMate is a command-line tool designed for **encrypting**, **decrypting**, and **hashing** data using various cryptographic methods.
 Whether you need symmetric encryption, asymmetric encryption, or hashing, Crypto-CLI provides an easy-to-use interface with robust security features.